MicrosoftDocs/windows-ai-docs/docs/get-started.md

 ## 8. Next steps

 That's it - you've made your first Windows ML app!
-For more samples that demonstrate how to use Windows ML, check out [Sample apps](samples.md).
+For more samples that demonstrate how to use Windows ML, check out [Windows ML samples on GitHub](https://github.com/Microsoft/Windows-Machine-Learning).